 Mota Italic is a type design studio specializing in original custom and retail type families for print and screen since 2008.
 All of our fonts have wide language support, often contain multiple scripts, and always have numerous OpenType features.
 Our principle designers Rob Keller and Kimya Gandhi create meticulously refined typefaces that withstand the aesthetic and technical test of time.
 Our unique fonts and merchandise are available exclusively here at motaitalic.com.

 We have been fortunate to work with many great companies such as Škoda, Porsche, Audi, BMW, Google, and many others.
-Learn about our Custom Fonts and the services we offer.
+Learn more about our Custom Fonts, the services we offer, and how we can help you.

 Rob Keller is a typeface designer originally from the corn/soybean fields of Illinois.
 He attended the University of Illinois where he earned Bachelor degrees in both Graphic Design and Ceramics.
 From 2006-07 he attended the University of Reading, England, for the MA in Typeface Design program.
 Immediately after, he moved to Frankfurt, Germany, for a one year stint at Linotype before relocating to Berlin and starting Mota Italic in 2008.
 Since then he’s been devoted to full time type design creating new retail and custom fonts.